koenrane/KR-new-site/content/Breaking Free with Doctor Stone.md

 ![](https://assets.turntrout.com/static/images/posts/senku_invents_sulfa.avif)
 Figure: Someone's sick?
 Just roll your own drugs with Senku!

-But the show is _not_ hard sci-fi.
+The show is _not_ hard sci-fi.
 Some dude [punches a lion and instantly kills it](https://youtube.com/clip/UgkxiGuzKeb6FwX0_sgMax0qn7USppfjMdr1?si=bdmd5KRJ4N7DlXy7).
 Also, Senku counts time accurately enough to know that it's springtime - an opportune time in which to revive - but I calculate[^seconds] that (assuming a fixed error) such precision would require him to count off seconds with an error of less than 0.0067% of a second.
 Lightning strikes immediately after they put down a lightning rod, which is convenient.

-But these aren't big problems.
+These aren't big problems.
 [According to infallible Redditors](https://www.reddit.com/r/DrStone/comments/oihl53/is_this_series_scientifically_accurate/), the chemistry and physics (besides the petrification) is nearly all real.
 Which is awesome - I've learned quite a few fun insights which would have seemed hard to digest.
 Just accept that the show isn't hard sci-fi _per se_.

 [^seconds]: 3,700 years times 4 seasons means that at least 14,800 seasons elapse.
 If he's off by more than $\frac{1}{14,800}$ (or 0.006757%), then his estimate will be off by at least one season.
 Later it's implied that Senku counted time _down to the day_, which requires at least 0.000074% precision.